ianrastall/text-utils/books/ada/book-ada-04.md

 ### Table 4.1: Common BNF Constructs in Ada

+Table 4.1 summarises the BNF notation used throughout this chapter so you can quickly decode each production rule.

 | BNF Construct    | Meaning                  | Example Usage                           |
 | ---------------- | ------------------------ | --------------------------------------- |
 | `<non_terminal>` | Non-terminal symbol      | `<if_statement>`                        |